ryanmcnally93/ascension/README.md

 #### Index Features

-- The homepage contains a main message for any user unsure about what the company does, the messgges explains the relation to music and how tihs application can be used to help elevate your music career.
+- The homepage contains a main message for any user unsure about what the company does, the messages explains the relation to music and how this application can be used to help elevate your music career.
 - The three main buttons allow the user to visit the homepage of the three main apps, record, rehearse and products.
 - The Little Strings section contains a link to my previous project, which is also musically themed.